siraat-ai-academy/ironwall-az500-labs/🌌README-ironwall-characters-intro.md

 ---

-### 💀 Youssef Karim – The Red Team Phantom
+## 💀 Inki Rihan – The Red Team Phantom

-"You don’t learn security until I’ve broken your favorite thing."
+*"You don’t learn security until I’ve broken your favorite thing."*

-**Role:** Ethical Hacker / Red Team
+- **Role:** Ethical Hacker / Red Team
-**Strength:** Breaches, bypasses, boundary-pushing
+- **Strength:** Breaches, bypasses, boundary-pushing
-**Perfect for:** Attack simulation, security testing, ethical exploits
+- **Perfect for:** Attack simulation, security testing, ethical exploits

+Inki Rihan is the elusive force behind the team’s offensive security operations.
+As the Red Team Phantom, he specializes in ethical hacking—probing defenses, uncovering hidden vulnerabilities, and simulating attacks to strengthen the fortress from within.

+With a calm and calculated approach, Inki blends the art of stealth with cutting-edge cyber techniques.
+His work happens in the shadows, where he silently breaches systems to reveal their weaknesses before real adversaries can exploit them.

+Inki’s poetic name reflects his dual identity — *Inki*, like ink, marks knowledge and subtle danger; *Rihan*, meaning fragrance, signifies presence felt but never grasped.
+A digital ghost who smells of curiosity and mastery.

+On the team, Inki’s phantom presence keeps everyone on their toes, reminding them that security is only as strong as the threats you prepare for.

 ---